jaeyk/status_identity_hate_speech_reporting/README.md

-# metoo
+# Cal-KAIST #MeToo Research Project
-Code and data for #MeToo research project
+To share code and data for #MeToo research project